 - When attending the expo or conference, please keep saved on your phone the 'Key Info' page in this document with quick tips and a contacts list. - As a part of gaining access to the event, attendees must wear lanyards with names and workplaces.
-If you see someone behaving inappropriately, try to note down their name and workplace for quick identification for security. - If at any point you need help, you can come to our stand for assistance. - Develop Brighton have shared their code of conduct, please have a read.
-There will be venue security all throughout the entire event keeping an eye out for inappropriate behaviour.
-If you see or experience anything, you can report it to them. - You can find the Develop staff in the Organiser's Office, outside the Expo.
+If you see someone behaving inappropriately, try to note down their name and workplace for quick identification for security. - If at any point you need help, head to your company's stand for assistance from colleagues, who should be briefed on how to support.
+If your company isn't exhibiting or you feel uncomfortable going to them, try to seek out a member of the event staff.